Find answers to common questions about PDF authenticity checking.

 On the result page you also see detailed metadata (creation date, modification date, creator, producer) and structural findings.
 These help you understand why the service gave a particular result.
 If the result seems unexpected, consider the PDF’s creation workflow and whether any modifications were authorized.

-For important decisions, use this result as part of a broader verification strategy rather than the sole factor.
+For important decisions, use this result as part of a broader fraud-detection strategy rather than the sole factor.

 Our PDF authenticity checker supports most standard PDF formats including PDF 1.3 through PDF 2.0, linearized PDFs, PDF/A (archival format), and PDF/X (print format).
 While older versions (PDF 1.0-1.2) may work, analysis is most reliable with PDF 1.3 and newer.

-The PDF verification system can analyze PDFs created by any standard PDF creation tool including Adobe Acrobat, Microsoft Office, Google Docs, LibreOffice, online PDF converters, and specialized PDF software.
+The PDF tamper detection system can analyze PDFs created by any standard PDF creation tool including Adobe Acrobat, Microsoft Office, Google Docs, LibreOffice, online PDF converters, and specialized PDF software.

 Some limitations apply: password-protected or encrypted PDFs cannot be analyzed, corrupted PDFs may fail to process, and non-standard PDF variants might produce unexpected results.
 Our PDF modification detection works best with standard, unencrypted PDF files following ISO 32000 specifications.

 Each PDF authenticity check generates a unique, permanent URL that you can share with others to view the analysis results.
-After uploading your PDF and completing the PDF verification, you'll receive a results page with a shareable link (format: htpbe.tech/result/[unique-id]).
+After uploading your PDF and completing the PDF tamper detection, you'll receive a results page with a shareable link (format: htpbe.tech/result/[unique-id]).

 This link provides full access to the analysis including modification status, metadata details, and all findings.
 You can share this link via email, messaging apps, or embed it in documents.
 The results page includes social sharing buttons for easy distribution.

-Note: The shared link shows analysis results only, not the original PDF file, maintaining privacy while enabling collaboration on PDF authenticity verification.
+Note: The shared link shows analysis results only, not the original PDF file, maintaining privacy while enabling collaboration on PDF authenticity analysis.

 Your uploaded PDF file is stored temporarily in secure cloud storage (Vercel Blob) during the analysis process.
 Files are automatically deleted approximately one hour after upload as part of Vercel's standard retention policy.